pytorch/pytorch/docs/source/community/contribution_guide.rst

 -  **Open a pull request.**

    -  If you are not ready for the pull request to be reviewed, tag it with [WIP].
-We will ignore it when doing review passes.
+We will ignore it while doing review passes.
 If you are working on a complex change, it's good to start things off as WIP, because you will need to spend time looking at CI results to see if things worked out or not.